TheDarkestNightRises/XRD/Blog posts/Blogpost6.md

 With these settings, the knife becomes an effective and versatile weapon in the VR game, providing a smooth and satisfying experience in both close-quarter combat and ranged throwing.

+## Bottle

+The Unity inspector panel describes the setup of the **Bottle** a weapon created for combat.
+It's created using a reusable prefab with adjustments for its placement and use in the game.
+The bottle is small, upright, and scaled to resemble the size of a real whisky bottle.
+The bottle gets its 3D form from a **Bottle** mesh, together with a sleek and brilliant material called **"black super hot."** It receives shadows for realism, effectively merging into the dynamic lighting of the game to add that glossy look without heavy performance requirements.
+It also features motion blur for its movements and responds naturally to light in real life for immersive visuals.
+A **Box Collider** defines its interaction boundaries, and physics settings make it behave correctly, with proper weight and gravity effects, and nice movement when thrown or rolled.